OnBali logo

 • Phone number: +62-361-842-2652

-• 6.
-Ganesha ek Sanskriti
+• 10.
+Ganesha ek Sanskriti, Kuta

-Just because their title has Sanskrit in it doesn’t mean the food is outdated, either!
-All the meals are packed with flavours to satisfy customers, no matter which part of the world they’re from.
+Just because their title has Sanskrit in it doesn't mean the food is outdated, either!
+All the meals are packed with flavors to satisfy customers, no matter which part of the world they're from.
 There are tons of choices to make here, so read up on their menu now!

-Detailed info about Ganesha ek Sanskriti
+Detailed info about Ganesha ek Sanskrit

 • Average price: US $30